Road Network Guided Fine-Grained Urban Traffic Flow Inference: Related Work

 Traffic flow analysis is crucial for intelligent transportation systems, since the analysis results can provide important information for various downstream applications.
 Over the past decades, massive efforts \cite{liu2018attentive,liang2018geoman,guo2019deep,song2020spatial,bai2020adaptive,chen2021bayesian} have been made to address the traffic analysis problem.
 For instance, Han {\it{et al.}} \cite{han2020traffic} developed a Filter-Discovery-Match framework to learn incident patterns from vehicle trajectories for traffic incident detection, while Sun {\it{et al.}} \cite{sun2020predicting} employed spatial graph convolution to build a multi-view graph convolutional network for crowd flow prediction.

 Recently, fine-grained traffic flow inference has become an emerging problem, due to its huge potential for device cost savings.
 In the literature, some deep learning-based methods have been proposed for this task.
 For instance, Zong {\it{et al.}} \cite{zong2019deepdpm} utilized a super-resolution convolutional neural network to learn the spatial mapping between coarse-grained and fine-grained traffic flow maps.
 Liang {\it{et al.}} \cite{liang2019urbanfm} incorporated a deep residual network and a distributional upsampling module to generate fine-grained flow distributions.
-Ouyang {\it{et al.}} \cite{ouyang2020fine} employed a cascade pyramid network to upsample the coarse-grained inputs progressively.
+Ouyang {\it{et al.}} \cite{ouyang2020fine} employed a cascade pyramid network called UrbanPy to upsample the coarse-grained inputs progressively.
+Zhou {\it{et al.}} \cite{zhou2021inferring} proposed a deep neural network called UrbanODE, which incorporated Neural Ordinary Differential Equations \cite{chen2018neural} and pyramid attention to learn spatial correlations of urban traffic flow in surrounding regions.
+Yu {\it{et al.}} \cite{yu2023Overcoming} extracted spatial features from both local and global levels, and combined temporal features to generate the fine-gained maps using time-specific convolutional layers.